One of the first things I noticed about the house across the street was the candle in an upstairs window.

 “Are you alright, Mrs. Granger?” mom inquired with obvious concern in her voice.

 “Oh, my dear!
 My mind has been preoccupied all day” she replied, her voice trembling.
 “You see, I received some news today.”

 Mrs. Granger turned and walked back inside, leaving the door ajar; apprehensively we followed her.
-By the fireplace stood a smiling soldier; her long-lost son Edward had finally returned home.
+There by the fireplace stood a handsome, smiling soldier; her long-lost son Edward had finally returned home.

 We were overjoyed for Mrs. Granger; finally some happiness in the dear old lady’s life.
 We said our goodbyes and headed for the door.

 “Wait, my dears!”
 Mrs. Granger called out.
 “There’s something I’ve been waiting a long time to say.
 Happy New Year to us all!”

 We smiled through our tears knowing Mrs. Granger’s deepest wish came true this New Year’s Eve.
 The candle in the window was out but a new flame burned brightly in her heart.
 She’d never be lonely again.